gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 To restore a backup, you will also need to restore `/etc/gitlab/gitlab-secrets.json` (for omnibus packages) or `/home/git/gitlab/.secret` (for installations from source).
-This file contains the database encryption key used for two-factor authentication.
+This file contains the database encryption key and CI secret variables used for two-factor authentication.
 If you fail to restore this encryption key file along with the application data backup, users with two-factor authentication enabled will lose access to your GitLab server.

 ## Create a backup of the GitLab system